khulnasoft/pr-insight/docs/docs/tools/review.md

 [//]: # ()
 [//]: # (### Incremental Mode)

-[//]: # (Incremental review only considers changes since the last Khulnasoft Merge review.
+[//]: # (Incremental review only considers changes since the last PR-Insight review.
 This can be useful when working on the PR in an iterative manner, and you want to focus on the changes since the last review instead of reviewing the entire PR again.)

 [//]: # (For invoking the incremental mode, the following command can be used:)